 Piggs Peak is actually a small ton on the border of Swaziland and South Africa.
 It was founded on gold being found in the region in the 1800’s and remains to this day as primarily a tourist attraction.
-The Piggs Peak Hotel and lucky nugget casino is located outside the tiny town and is responsible for bringing a large amount of tourists to the own every year.
+The Piggs Peak Hotel and best lucky nugget casino for Canadians is located outside the tiny town and is responsible for bringing a large amount of tourists to the own every year.
 Located on top of a mountain, as is most of the kingdom, the Piggs Peak Hotel and Casino offers 103 comfortable rooms, two tennis courts, two squash courts, a bowling green and swimming pool aside from the casino.

 The resort is a nature lover’s paradise, surrounded by pine forest with hiking, horse riding, river rafting and even skiing in the area depending on the season.
 Each room has a private balcony that faces out onto the mountain view, an comes equipped with satellite TV and a phone.
 The casino itself offers a number of slot machines, and a variety of table games with mostly the usual suspects like Blackjack, Roulette and Craps.
 The slots have a combined number of 47 jackpots, which is pretty good.
 Food can be found in a number of restaurants on the resort site, specialising in African cuisine and ranging from fine dining with indoor fires to grabbing a quick Boerie Roll.